hlotvonen/glyph-drawing-club-blog/src/posts/2024-12-17-the-origins-of-DEL-and-its-legacy-in-ascii-art.md

 > "Outdated.
 An ignorable character originally intended for erasing an erroneous or unwanted character in punched tape.
 In this standard use, DEL wouldn't affect the information content of data, even though it may have affected the information layout and the control of equipment.
 Standards also allowed DEL to be used as media-fill or time-fill (even though a NUL may be more appropriate)."

 I roughly know what punched tape is, but I was born too late to truly understand how it was used, so this definition raises more questions than it answers.
 What does it mean it's outdated?
 What does it mean that it's ignorable?
 What does it mean that it "doesn't affect content, but may affect layout"?
 What is "control of equipment"?
 What are media-fill and time-fill?
 What is NUL and why would it be more appropriate?
-Wikipedia entry on [Delete character](https://en.wikipedia.org/wiki/Delete_character) states that "it is supposed to do nothing", while the 1987 *C programmer's guide to serial communications*^[Campbell, Joe (1987): [C programmer's guide to serial communications](https://archive.org/details/cprogrammersguid00camp/page/22/mode/2up), p.22] says that DEL is like NUL in almost everything, but NUL is **not** interchangeable with the word "null", which **is** a synonym for "nothing".
-There's just a lot of very confusing terms and concepts here.
+Wikipedia doesn't help much.
+The entry on [Delete character](https://en.wikipedia.org/wiki/Delete_character) states that "it is supposed to do nothing", while the 1987 *C programmer's guide to serial communications*^[Campbell, Joe (1987): [C programmer's guide to serial communications](https://archive.org/details/cprogrammersguid00camp/page/22/mode/2up), p.22] says that DEL is like NUL in almost everything, but NUL is **not** interchangeable with the word "null", which **is** a synonym for "nothing".
+There's a lot of very confusing terms and concepts here.

-To understand all this, and work my way up to answering the question of "why is DEL represented as <span class="amiga amiga-inline">{% asciiart %}⌂{% endasciiart %}</span> in AmigaOS", I needed to ask more basic questions: How did early telecommunication systems develop and what effect did it have on the design of computers and text processing?
+To understand all this, and work my way up to answering the question of "why is DEL represented as <span class="amiga-inline">{% asciiart %}⌂{% endasciiart %}</span> in AmigaOS", I needed to ask more basic questions: How did early telecommunication systems develop and what effect did it have on the design of modern digital communications?

-### The evolution of character encodings
+### The Evolution of Character Encodings

 It all starts in the early 1800s when scientists discovered that electric current could transmit signals nearly instantaneously over long distances, which lead to the idea of using it for sending messages.
 There was a problem though: how do you *encode* the alphabet into a format that could be sent over a wire, and reliably *decoded* and reconstructed on the other end?